Digital39999/analytics-engine/packages/nodejs/README.md

 export type RequestData = {
-    name: string; // The name of the event uniqueId?: string; // The ID of the user triggering the event
-    createdAt: number; // The timestamp of the event in milliseconds } | string;
+    name: string; // The name of the event uniqueId?: string; // The ID of the user triggering the event createdAt?: number; // The timestamp of the event in milliseconds type?: string; // The type of event
+};

 // Example of RequestData
 const eventData: RequestData = {
     name: 'commandA',
     uniqueId: 'user1',
     createdAt: Date.now(),
+    type: 'commands',
 };
 ```